 The attractions listed below are located nearby Ephesus ancient city.
 There are separate entrance fees for these attractions.
-Entrance fees are as follows; House of Virgin Mary is 60 Lira, Basilica of Saint John 35 Lira, and Ephesus Archeological Museum is 35 Lira.
+Entrance fees are as follows; House of Virgin Mary is 200 Turkish Lira, the Basilica of Saint John is 100 Turkish Lira, the Terrace Houses of Ephesus is 170 Turkish Lira and the Ephesus Archeological Museum is 100 Turkish Lira.
 Isa Bey Mosque is free of charge since it is a place of worship.

-- The House of Virgin Mary was the resting place of Virgin Mary for three years during her stay in Ephesus.
+- The House of the Virgin Mary was the resting place of the Virgin Mary for three years during her stay in Ephesus.

 - Isa Bey Mosque is one of the oldest mosques you can visit in Western Turkey and still operating today.

 - Ephesus Archeological Museum had a vast collection of artifacts which were collected from Ephesus ancient city and around.